Reference Guide#

 ../../_images/Snowflake-GlobalEmail-Stored-Procedures-Verify-Multiple-Default-Output-Table-View.png

-Verify a table of emails with selected output fields#
+Verify multiple emails with selected output fields

 • Call stored procedure to verify multiple emails from an input table at once.